bryancshepherd/oldjekyllwebsite/_posts/2016-08-25-Making-GitHub-Art.md

 import time

 # Login helper
-# Comma separated redentials are stored
+# Comma separated credentials are stored
 # in the first row of auth.csv.
 def github_login():
     with open('auth/auth.csv', newline='') as f: